aerleon/aerleon/docs/reference/yaml_reference.md

 ### Includes

-Place an item in the list of terms with a key "include" containing a file path to include that file.
-All terms found in the include file will be inserted into the terms list, replacing the "include" item.
-The include file will be resolved relative to the base directory.
-The include file name must match
+Place an item in the list of terms with the key "include" containing the path of the file to include, relative to the base directory.
+All terms found in the included file will be inserted into the list of terms, replacing the "include" item.
-\*.yaml.
+The included file name must end in ".yaml".

 ```
 # example_policy.yaml
 filters:
 - header:
     # ...
   terms:
   - name: deny-to-reserved
     destination-address: RESERVED
     action: deny
-  - include: include_1.yaml
+  - include: deny_bogons_include.yaml
   - name: allow-web-to-mail
     source-address: WEB_SERVERS
     destination-address: MAIL_SERVERS